 Are Hand Sanitizers Safe and Effective?

-Do they really kill the germs and provide that 99.9% protection as claimed by the manufacturers?
+Are hand sanitizers really effective in providing 99.9% protection as claimed by the manufacturers?

 Are they really safe to be used frequently?